denimartn/react-todo-app/README.md

 ## Project
-A simple react todo app.
+A simple React todo app.

 ## Motivation
 Learn the React basics by building a simple todo application.